New 2022 Kia Sorento PHEV joins popular SUV model range | Automotive World

 - Surround View Monitor utilizes four cameras to provide a 360-degree perspective around the vehicle, enhancing driver confidence in tight parking situations (SX-P)[6]

-- Blind View Monitor projects live video view of adjacent lanes in the instrument cluster and is activated via the turn signal (SX-P)6
+- Blind View Monitor projects live video view of adjacent lanes in the instrument cluster and is activated via the turn signal (SX-P)[6]

 - Electrochromic rear view mirror (SX-P)